Every road trip needs a tucker stop. We've tracked down Australia’s best.

 Where?
 On the Nullarbor, almost 200 kilometres east of Norseman at the Western Australian end of the 90 Mile Straight.

 Don’t leave without… checking out the bits of NASA’S Skylab space station.
 It crashed to Earth nearby in 1979 – the United States President, Jimmy Carter, even rang the roadhouse to apologise for littering – and there’s a small museum at the service station detailing Balladonia’s 15 minutes of fame.
-LA

 Lacepede Seafood, Limestone Coast